Gothic subgenres: every reader’s guide

 This is the version most people recognize first.

 A single structure holds the story together: a house, an estate, a place that doesn’t behave the way it should.
-It remembers.
-It reacts.
-It closes in.

 What matters isn’t whether the haunting is real.
 It’s what the house does to the people inside it.